 GPS tracking is how.

-With vehicle location tracking, you’ll be able to see where your drivers are and how fast they’re going in real-time.
+With vehicle location tracking, you’ll be able to see how fast your drivers are going in real-time.
 Whenever you want, you can check in on your drivers to confirm that they’re sticking to their routes and staying on schedule.
 You must make sure that your dynamic routing tool has a GPS tracking feature.

 GPS tracking makes using a geofencing feature possible.